• भारत सरकारGOVERNMENT OF INDIA

 (b) And the cases dealt with and contested in Courts other than Delhi High Court are generally related to: -

-National Consumer Dispute Redressal Commission, Industrial Tribunal-cum-Labour Court, NCLT, NCLAT, Un-lawful activities (Prevention Tribunal), Debt Recovery Tribunal, Debt Recovery Appellant Tribunal, Immigration Appellate Committee, Appellate Tribunal for Electricity, Central Information Commission, District Consumer Form, NGT etc.
+National Consumer Dispute Redressal Commission, Central Government Industrial Tribunal (CGIT) -cum-Labour Court, NCLT, NCLAT, Un-lawful activities (Prevention Tribunal), Debt Recovery Tribunal, Debt Recovery Appellant Tribunal, Immigration Appellate Committee, Appellate Tribunal for Electricity, Central Information Commission, District Consumer Form, National Green Tribunal (NGT) etc.

-2. The Litigation work is dealt with by two Sections- Litigation (HC) Section ‘A’ and ‘B’ being supervised by Assistant (Legal)/Superintendent (L).
-Section ‘A’ deals with the advance notices pertaining to the Writ Petitions, Letters Patent Appeals (LPA), and Miscellaneous Petitions under Article 226 & 227 of the Constitution of India including matters of general natures.
-Section ‘B’ deals with the Original Revisions etc. and the Writ Petitions filed on behalf of the Union of India in the Hon’ble Delhi High Court.
-This Section also deals with in matters related to other Courts/Tribunals as mentioned in para 1(b) above.
+2. The Litigation work is dealt with by two Sections- Litigation (HC) Section ‘A’ and ‘B’ being supervised by Assistant Legal Adviser.
+Section ‘A’ deals with the advance notices pertaining to the Writ Petitions, Letters Patent Appeals (LPA), and Miscellaneous Petitions under Article 226 & 227 of the Constitution of India, Original Revisions etc. and the Writ Petitions filed on behalf of the Union of India in the Hon’ble Delhi High Court including matters of general natures.
+Section ‘B’ deals with the payment of professional fee bills of the Law Officer, Central Govt.
+Standing Counsel, Senior Panel Counsel and Govt.
+Pleaders held on the panel of Delhi High Court.

-3. To conduct Central Govt. litigation, there is one Additional Solicitor General of India (ASG), 27 numbers of Central Govt.
-Standing Counsel (CGSC), panel of 07 Special Counsel, 237 Senior Counsel and 167 Govt.
+3. To conduct Central Govt. litigation, as on date there is one Additional Solicitor General of India (ASG) and panel of Central Govt.
+Standing Counsel (CGSC), Senior Counsel and Govt.
 Pleaders (GP).
-In matters of public importance and also involving complicated questions of Law, one of the Law Officers namely- Attorney General of India/ Solicitor General of India/ Additional Solicitor General of India is engaged.
-Close liaison is being maintained with the concerned Departments and Counsels to safeguard the Govt. interests in Delhi High Court.
-The Deputy Legal Adviser and other Officers keep a close watch over the progress of the cases at each stage.
+Close liaison is being maintained between the concerned Ministry/Department and the nominated Panel Counsel to safeguard the Govt. interests in Delhi High Court.

 Litigation High Court Sections